QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     v = solve_bellman(p)
     plot(t, [dot(sol(tval), v) for tval in t], xlabel = "t", label = ["E_t(v)"])

- The above plot (1) calculates the full dynamics of the Markov chain from the :math:`N_m = 1` for all :math:`m` initial condition; (2) solves the dynamics of a system of one-million ODEs; and; (3) uses the calculation of the Bellman equation to find the expected valuation during that transition.
+The above plot (1) calculates the full dynamics of the Markov chain from the :math:`n_m = 1` for all :math:`m` initial condition; (2) solves the dynamics of a system of one-million ODEs; and; (3) uses the calculation of the Bellman equation to find the expected valuation during that transition.
 The entire process takes less than 30 seconds.